 The proposal provides an opportunity for radiotherapy research using high-energy proton beams which is unique within the UK.
-The research programme combines clinical, laboratory science and medical physics expertise which, critically, is available only within the North West at CCO and CCRT, WCNN, CH-NHST and PICR, and University of Liverpool.
-It builds upon existing research interests of these centres, will act as a driver for future research across a broad scientific and clinical base, and integrates with developments proposed within the Universities of Manchester, UMIST and Liverpool.
+The research programme combines clinical, laboratory science and medical physics expertise which, critically, is available only within the North West at CCO and CCRT, WCNN, Christie Hospital, the Paterson Institute for Cancer Research, and the University of Liverpool.
+It builds upon the existing research interests of these centres, will act as a driver for future research across a broad scientific and clinical base, and integrates with developments proposed within the Universities of Manchester, UMIST and Liverpool.